NCCC Student Senate

 The NCCC Student Senate is the governing body representing all students registered for credit courses.
-The group works to keep student body morale high at the same time fostering a close spirit of cooperation amongst Northwestern Connecticut Community College students, faculty and staff.
+The group works to keep student body morale high at the same time fostering a close spirit of cooperation among Northwestern Connecticut Community College students, faculty and staff.

 What the NCCC Student Senate Does